-Actuarial science majors learn to use tools from mathematics, statistics and finance to measure the impact of risk in order to improve forecasting and decision-making in business and government.
-Actuaries must pass a series of intensive professional exams to become credentialed, and this degree program prepares students for these exams.
+Actuarial science students learn to use tools from mathematics, statistics and finance to measure the impact of risk in order to improve forecasting and decision-making in business, insurance and government sectors.

 Actuarial Science (BS)

 A major map outlines the degree’s requirements for graduation.

 Learn more about the actuarial science program at Arizona State University.All students are required to meet general university admission requirements.

 Find and apply for relevant scholarships.